 Tee-Off: All players start at a designated tee-off area, similar to the tee box in traditional golf.
 Make the distance to the first hole as long or short as you wish, depending on the age group you are playing with.

 Throws: Players take turns throwing their frisbees towards the target.
 The player who is farthest from the target goes first on each throw, just like in traditional golf.
-The number of throws it takes to complete the hole is recorded on the scorecard.
+Fairways: Choose any indoor or outdoor area as your "fairway".
+Feel free to include obstacles, each participant must navigate around to make the game more complicated.
+Scorecard: Players use a scorecard to keep track of the number of throws it takes to get into each hole and this becomes your overall score.
+For a team, players keep score together and add the number of throws to determine the winning team.

 Are you more exercise-oriented?
 Make frisbee golf a fitness activity by having students run to pick up their frisbee instead of walking!
 Or, after they land their frisbee in a hole, they must do jumping jacks or pushups before picking it up!

-4. Archery:
+6. Archery:

 Equipment:

-5. Mini Golf:
+Mini Golf:

 Mini golf, also known as miniature golf or putt-putt, is a delightful and popular recreational game that combines the challenge of traditional golf with tons of whimsy and often themed settings.
 It's a great PE game that teaches fine motor skills and perseverance.
 It's often geared toward older kids, however, a student of any age can learn to play.